Maine Coon cats are well known for their large muscular physiques, big bushy tails, and luscious long hair.

 Maine Coon Eye Discharge

-If you notice a discharge coming out of your Maine Coon cat’s eye, they may be suffering from a condition such as cat conjunctivitis.
+If you notice a discharge coming out of your Maine Coon cat’s eye, it may be suffering from a condition such as cat conjunctivitis.

 There really is more to the Maine Coon eye than I first realized!
 Not only can this breed of feline have gold, green and yellow eyes, but they can also on occasion have blue eyes, or even odd-eye.

 If you would like to learn about the top 7 Maine Coon health issues, click here to take a look at my informative article.